 The main goals of the model were the modeling of attenuation and delay dispersion.
-The former subsumes both shadowing and average pathloss, while the latter describes the power delay profile and the small-scale fading statistics; from this, other parameters such as rms delay spread, number of multipath components carrying x% of the energy, etc.
+The former subsumes both shadowing and average pathloss, while the latter describes the power delay profile and the small-scale fading statistics; from this, other parameters such as rms delay spread, number of multipath components carrying x% of the energy, etc. However, for the simulations within 15.4a, it was decided to not include shadowing.

-The channel modeling subgroup started its activities at the meeting in September 2003 (Singapore), and is submitting this final report in September 2004 (Berlin) for vote by the full group.
+The channel modeling subgroup started its activities at the meeting in September 2003 (Singapore), and is submitting this final report in November 2004 (San Antonio) for vote by the full group; minor modifactions and eliminations of typos are presented in this latest version, submitted for the meeting in January 2005 (Monterey).
 During the course of this year, progress was made mainly through bi-weekly phone conferences as well as at the IEEE 802 meetings (see also [04-024] [04-195] [04-346] [04-204] [04-345]).
 A large number of documents on specific topics has been presented to the subgroup at the IEEE 802 meetings; they can be found on the www.802wirelessworld.com server, and are cited where appropriate in this document.
-Appreciation is extended to all the participants from academia and industry, whose efforts made this model possible./
+Appreciation is extended to all the participants from academia and industry, whose efforts made this model possible/

 The remainder of the document is organized the following way: Section II gives an overview of the considered environments, as well as the definitions of the channel parameters that will be used in later sections.
-Section III describes and IV contain the parameterizations for the 2 - 10 GHz and the 100 - 1000MHz range, respectively.
+Section III describes and IV contain the parameterizations for the 2-10 GHz and the 100-1000MHz range, respectively.
 Section V describes the structure and parameterization of the model for body-area networks, which is different from the other environments.
 Next, we describe the narrowband model for 1MHz.
 A summary and conclusion wrap up the report.
 Appendix A contain a summary of all measurement documents and proposals presented to the group; a MATLAB program for the generation of impulse responses, can be found in Appendix B, and general procedures for the measurement and the evaluation of the data, as recommended by the modeling subgroup are contained in Appendix C.